 Rouen Cathedral

-Rouen has been dubbed the “City of a Hundred Spires,” for many of its important edifices are churches—and towering above them all is the highest spire in France, erected in 1876 gracing the top of Cathedral Notre-Dame de Rouen (a cast-iron tour-de-force rising 490 ft above the).
-This awe-inspiring cathedral was immortalized by Claude Monet (particularly the facade) in his series of paintings done in the 19th century.
-While the cathedral was originally built in 1063, a fire destroyed all but one spire on the cathedral, and most of the present day cathedral was built in 13th century.
-A masterpiece of lacy stonework, one of my favorite memories in France was attending a Sunday mass in the echoing interior of this amazing cathedral.
+Rouen has been dubbed the “City of a Hundred Spires” for its many churches—and towering above them all is the highest spire in France, gracing the top of Cathedral Notre-Dame de Rouen.
+This is the cathedral immortalized by Claude Monet in a series of paintings.
+It was originally built in 1063 but a fire destroyed all but one spire on the cathedral; most of the present day cathedral was built in 13th century.
+Try to attend a Sunday mass to hear the echoing interior of this amazing cathedral.

 >>Read more about the Cathedral at Rouen: The inspiration for Monet’s famous series